UWSEDS-aut17/groupby/docs/specs.md

 ### Summarize Facebook usage

-**Prerequisite:** User has downloaded data and script to the same directory, and opened a Bash terminal there
+**Prerequisite:** User has downloaded their Facebook data and our script to the same directory, and has opened a Bash terminal there

-Overall number of statuses, shared statuses, links, etc. (HTML)
+- **User:** Launches program, providing filename argument
+- **Program:**
+    - (if invalid file) Returns input requirements
+    - (if valid file)
+        - Parses HTML to extract items of interest
+        - Reports items in summary form

 ### Summarize Google Calendar data